Water and Sewer System

 Residents are responsible for any water service connections from their home to the B-box (Buffalo Box or shut off valve) located in the parkway.
 The Village will maintain the water main, fire hydrants and the portion of the service located from the B-box to the water main.

-Residents that have underground sprinkling systems must have backflow devices installed on the underground sprinkler systems.
-Backflow devices must be inspected and tested by a licensed backflow device inspector each year.
-Test results shall be forwarded to the Public Works Department by June 30th annually-Residents that do not comply with this E.P.A. mandate risk being fined and/or having their water service disconnected.
+Residents that have underground sprinkling systems must have cross-control (AKA backflow prevention, RPZ) devices installed on the underground sprinkler systems.
+Cross-control devices must be inspected and tested by a licensed cross-control connection inspector each year.

 The property owner is responsible for all maintenance and repair of the sewer line that runs from their building/home to the sewer main in the Village right-of-way.
 The Department of Public Works maintains and repairs all Village catch basins along with the storm, sanitary or combination systems.
 The Village also repairs blockages and damage to the main sewer system.